-The three address bytes and at least one complete byte of data must be clocked into the device before the $\overline{^{CS}}$ pin is deasserted, and the $\overline{^{CS}}$ pin must be deasserted on even byte boundaries (multiples of eight bits); otherwise, the device will abort the operation and the user-programmable portion of the OTP Security Register will not be programmed.
-The WEL bit in the Status Register will be reset back to the logical "0" state if the OTP Security Register program cycle aborts due to an incomplete address being sent, an incomplete byte of data being sent, the $\overline{^{CS}}$ pin being deasserted on uneven byte boundaries, or because the user-programmable portion of the OTP Security Register was previously programmed.
+The three address bytes and at least one complete byte of data must be clocked into the device before the $\overline{CS}$ pin is deasserted, and the $\overline{CS}$ pin must be deasserted on even byte boundaries (multiples of eight bits).
+Otherwise, the device will abort the operation, and the user-programmable portion of the OTP Security Register will not be programmed.
+The WEL bit in the Status Register will be reset back to the logical 0 state if the OTP Security Register program cycle aborts due to an incomplete address being sent, an incomplete byte of data being sent, or the $\overline{CS}$ pin being deasserted on uneven byte boundaries, or because the user-programmable portion of the OTP Security Register was previously programmed.

 While the device is programming the OTP Security Register, the Status Register can be read and will indicate that the device is busy.
-For faster throughput, it is recommended that the Status Register be polled rather than waiting the t{OTPP} time to determine if the data bytes have finished programming.
-At some point before the OTP Security Register programming completes, the WEL bit in the Status Register will be reset back to the logical "0" state.
+For faster throughput, it is recommended that the Status Register be polled rather than waiting the tOTPP time to determine if the data bytes have finished programming.
+At some point before the OTP Security Register programming completes, the WEL bit in the Status Register will be reset back to the logical 0 state.

-If the device is powered-down during the OTP Security Register program cycle, then the contents of the 64-byte user programmable portion of the OTP Security Register cannot be guaranteed and cannot be programmed again.
+If the device is powered down during the OTP Security Register program cycle, then the contents of the 64-byte, userprogrammable portion of the OTP Security Register cannot be guaranteed, and cannot be programmed again.

-The Program OTP Security Register command utilizes the internal 256-buffer for processing.
+The Program OTP Security Register command utilizes the 256-byte internal buffer for processing.
 Therefore, the contents of the buffer will be altered from its previous state when this command is issued.

-Figure 9-4.
+Figure 10-4.
 Program OTP Security Register

-9.5.
-Read OTP Security Register
+10.5 Read OTP Security Register

-The OTP Security Register can be sequentially read in a similar fashion to the Read Array operation up to the maximum clock frequency specified by f{MAX} .
-To read the OTP Security Register, the \overline{CS} pin must first be asserted and the opcode of 77h must be clocked into the device.
+The OTP Security Register can be sequentially read in a similar fashion to the Read Array operation, up to the maximum clock frequency specified by $f{MAX}$ .
+To read the OTP Security Register, the $\overline{CS}$ pin must first be asserted, and then the opcode 77h must be clocked into the device.
 After the opcode has been clocked in, the three address bytes must be clocked in to specify the starting address location of the first byte to read within the OTP Security Register.
 Following the three address bytes, two dummy bytes must be clocked into the device before data can be output.

 After the three address bytes and the dummy bytes have been clocked in, additional clock cycles will result in OTP Security Register data being output on the SO pin.
-When the last byte (00007Fh) of the OTP Security Register has been read, the device will continue reading back at the beginning of the register (000000h).
+When the last byte (00007Fh) of the OTP Security Register has been read, the device will continue reading from the beginning of the register (000000h).
 No delays will be incurred when wrapping around from the end of the register to the beginning of the register.

-Deasserting the \overline{CS} pin will terminate the read operation and put the SO pin into a high-impedance state.
-The \overline{CS} pin can be deasserted at any time and does not require that a full byte of data be read.
+Deasserting the $\overline{CS}$ pin will terminate the read operation and put the SO pin into a high-impedance state.
+The $\overline{CS}$ pin can be deasserted at any time, and does not require that a full byte of data be read.

-Figure 9-5.
+Figure 10-5.
 Read OTP Security Register

-10. Status Register Commands
+11. Status Register Commands

-10.1.
-Read Status Register
+11.1 Read Status Register

-The two-byte Status Register can be read to determine the device's ready/busy status, as well as the status of many other functions such as Hardware Locking and Software Protection.
+The two-byte Status Register can be read to determine the device's ready/busy status, as well as the status of many other functions, such as hardware locking and software protection.
 The Status Register can be read at any time, including during an internally self-timed program or erase operation.